 2. Milk

 Drink milk.
-In the past few years, many have advised not to drink a lot of milk since it has a large percentage of fat and a large number of calories.
+In the past few years, many have advised against drinking a lot of milk because it has a high fat content and a high calorie count.

 All of this can be easily avoided.
 Drink low-fat milk, and you have the cheapest, simplest, and most efficient shakes available to you.

-Next to large enough amount of calories, milk also contains whey and casein two proteins that the body absorbs at a different speed.
+Next to a large enough amount of calories, milk also contains whey and casein, two proteins that the body absorbs at different speeds.
 This combination is good enough to induce muscle growth after the workout.

 3. Asymmetry